Sydney Cliff Deaths: 88 Cases To Be Possibly Reclassified As Anti-Gay Murders

 A new inquest into a death of a man visiting Australia nearly three decades ago may lead to police reclassifying his and 87 other Sydney cliff deaths as anti-gay hate crimes.

-The naked, battered body of openly gay mathematician Scott Johnson, 27, was initially discovered at the bottom of a cliff near North Head Sanctuary in Melbourne’s Sydney Harbor on December 10, 1988 by a teenage fisherman on a spearheading mission, the New York Times explains.
-Johnson’s clothes and belongings, including a digital watch, his student ID, and a $10 bill were said to have been located inside of a plastic covering somewhere above the rocky region where his body was located, and it was assumed by both medical officials and a corner that the matter of death had been suicide.
+The naked, battered body of openly gay mathematician Scott Johnson, 27, was initially discovered at the bottom of a cliff near North Head Sanctuary in Melbourne’s Sydney Harbor on December 10, 1988, by a teenage fisherman on a spearheading mission, the New York Times explains.
+Johnson’s clothes and belongings, including a digital watch, his student ID, and a $10 bill, were said to have been located inside of a plastic covering somewhere above the rocky region where his body was located.
+It was assumed by both medical officials and a corner that the matter of death had been suicide.

 “Fatal leaps from the cliffs around Sydney into the fierce sea below were not uncommon,” the NYT reports adds, “then or now.”

-Almost from the outset, the outcome of the investigation into Johnson’s Sydney cliff death was one that his family; including his older brother Steve, was never truly comfortable with mostly due to what was going on in Scott’s personal world on the day his life ended.
+Almost from the outset, the outcome of the investigation into Johnson’s Sydney cliff death was one that his family, including his older brother Steve, was never truly comfortable with mostly due to what was going on in Scott’s personal world on the day his life ended.

 “He was a brilliant, idealistic young man,” Steve shared with ABC News last December.
 “The day he died, he had just finished the final proof for his math Ph.D.
 He had just gotten off the phone with his professor who had congratulated him.”